Child Life and Family Centered Care Graduate Programs

 - Child Life and Family Centered Care (39 credits)

-Designed to train students for entry level positions as child life specialists and prepare them to sit for the Child Life Council certification examination.
+Designed to train students for entry level positions as child life specialists and prepare them to sit for the Association of Child Life Professionals certification examination.

-- Child Life and Family Centered Care: Advanced Standing (36 credits)
+- Child Life and Family Centered Care: Advanced Studies (36 credits)

 Appropriate for students who are already eligible for certification as child life specialists.
 This program offers opportunities for students to enhance their child life skills.